How PIAM Helps Hospitals Enforce Role-Based Access Across Complex Workflows

 Relying on blanket access policies or static badge permissions leads to privilege creep, unauthorized entry, and noncompliance with HIPAA, DEA, and Joint Commission standards.
 That’s why hospitals need Role-Based Access Control (RBAC)—a security model that grants access based on a person’s specific job function, credential, and departmental needs.
 And to implement RBAC at scale, hospitals need a platform that can manage these access rights dynamically and centrally.

 This is where Physical Identity and Access Management (PIAM) platforms like Soloinsight’s CloudGate PIAM come in.
-CloudGate makes it possible to enforce role-based access automatically, with real-time policy updates and full visibility across your hospital ecosystem.
+CloudGate makes it possible to enforce role-based access automatically, with real-time policy updates AI-driven analytics and full visibility across your hospital ecosystem.

 The Role-Based Access Imperative in Hospitals